Aviation Ghost Stories

 The Cosford Aerospace Museum Haunting

-There is a well known and much talked about Avro Lincoln bomber located at the UK's Cosford Aerospace Museum.
+There is a well-known and much talked about Avro Lincoln bomber located at the UK's Cosford Aerospace Museum.
 Over the years, there have been countless reported sightings of an apparition in and around the Lincoln aircraft, and most times, witnesses reported hearing perplexing sounds - some of which were apparently recorded during an overnight vigil inside the aircraft by a BBC reporter and a paranormal investigator.

 During the course of the investigation, some of the sounds recorded by the BBC were played for some WW2 Veterans who actually piloted the Avro Lincoln Bomber.
 Much to the amazement of the investigators, the sounds were identified by ex-Lincoln RAF crews as those that would be caused by flight crews either going through the bombers pre-flight checks or during the course of a flight.
-The sequence, and timing of the sounds were precisely those that only a type specific trained crew would have been able to perform.
+The sequence, and timing of the sounds were precisely those that only a type-specific trained crew would have been able to perform.

-There have been numerous reports from former RAF Base, Montrose.
+There have been numerous reports from the former RAF Base, Montrose.
 A World War I trainee died while out on his first solo flight.
-Following the crash, his ghost was reported to have appeared in the base commander's room three times, before the room was locked up by the military, and not been used since.
+Following the crash, his ghost was reported to have appeared in the base commander's room three times before the room was locked up by the military, and had not been used since.
 The ghostly crew member was also seen flying around in his biplane, up until the end of the Second World War.

 A phantom RAF Officer was also seen around the base during the latter years of WW2.
 It was thought that he was killed when a mechanic with a grudge tampered with his aircraft's engine.
-The strange events continue to this day with continuous reports that an old radio set at the heritage centre continued to pick up Second World War transmissions, including Churchill speeches
+The strange events continue to this day with continuous reports that an old radio set at the heritage centre continued to pick up Second World War transmissions, including Churchill's speeches

 Herb Robredo didn’t believe in ghosts — until he met one...

 It happened on a hot and muggy July night last year.
-Mr. Robredo and two other aircraft mechanics parked a T-43 training jet on the Randolph Air Force Base, Texas, flightline.
+Mr. Robredo and two other aircraft mechanics parked a T-43 training jet on the Randolph Air Force Base, Texas, flight line.
 He’d been “riding the brakes” inside the plane.
 Before getting out, he went to check a light that hadn’t turned off in the back of the plane.
 Halfway there, a blast of cold air hit him.
 He felt a weird chill.
 That’s strange, he thought, because the plane’s air conditioning was off.

 “My skin told me something wasn’t normal,” Mr. Robredo said.
 He decided on a hasty exit.

 Then, out of the corner of his eye, he noticed a shadowy figure staring at him.
 It spooked him.
 But it was dark, and he thought it was a co-worker who’d hitched a ride.
 Still, he sensed something wasn’t right.
-He got goose bumps, and the hair on the back of his neck stood on end.
+He got goosebumps, and the hair on the back of his neck stood on end.

 “There was a man in uniform looking right at me,” he said.
 “I got this eerie feeling.”